CubePilot/cubepilot-docs/herelink/upgrading-firmware.md

 ### Windows

-1. Connect the Herelink or Air unit to you PC via USB
+1. Connect the Herelink or Air unit to your PC via USB
 2. Download the firmware file and run the executable file, windows may try to block the file from running!  click 'More Info' and then select 'Run Anyway' to allow the update to start.
 3. The batch script will start executing, wait for script to complete.
 4. After Remote Unit upgrade is complete, you can connect Air Unit and repeat the process from 1-3.